Estadio Monumental "U"

 Estadio Monumental "U" is a football stadium in the district of Ate in Lima, Peru.
 It is the home of Club Universitario de Deportes of the Peruvian Primera División, and it was opened in 2000 to replace the Estadio Teodoro Lolo Fernandez.
 Its only legal owner is the club itself.
-Designed by Progreso International and Gremco S.A., Uruguayan architect Walter Lavalleja Sarriés led the construction of the stadium.
-At the time of its construction, it became Peru's largest stadium and also the second largest in South America.
+Designed by Progreso International and Gremco S.A., Uruguayan architect Walter Lavalleja led the construction of the stadium.
+At the time of its construction, it became Peru's largest stadium and the second largest in South America.
 The stadium was built in accordance with FIFA’s manual of technical specifications for World Cup finals.

 The stadium has hosted some of the Peru national football team's international matches including FIFA World Cup Qualifiers.
 It also hosted the final stages of the 2008 Copa Perú.
 However, the Monumental was absent from the organization of the 2004 Copa América because of conflicts between the club and the organizers.
 In addition, between its opening in 2000 until 2007, only one edition of the Peruvian Clásico was played due to security concerns; however, in late 2008, the derby returned to the stadium.

 On 5 November 2019, the Estadio Monumental was selected by CONMEBOL to host the 2019 Copa Libertadores Final, won by Flamengo against River Plate (2–1), after the outbreak of 2019 Chilean protests raised security concerns about the development of the match in Santiago, city initially chosen as host.
+It hosted the Copa Libertadores final once more in 2025.